pdf4dev/pdf4dev-node-client/README.md

 #### QR - Barcodes:

-- Read QR - Barcodes from a PDF or a Image file.
+- Read QR - Barcodes from a PDF or an Image file.
 - Create QR - Barcodes.

 #### Create Documents: